 Infusion 3 (25 sec): the maltiness from the previous infusions is gradually decreasing and the subtle notes become more noticeable.
 It’s fruity and even a bit sweet.
 I also feel that the lemon from the first infusion has returned, although only subtle.
 The aftertaste is really creamy!

 Infusion 4 (30 sec): the colour is a lot lighter all of a sudden.
 The maltiness has disappeared and it’s really fruity now.
 I’m getting prominent notes of sweet lychee.
 It reminds me a bit of a high-quality Lapsang Souchong.

 Infusion 5 (40 sec): this one is pleasant, soft and fruity.
 The aftertaste is even sweeter and fruitier.

 Infusion 6 (50 sec): this one is not so different from infusion 5.
 It’s sweet, fruity and subtle.

 I was pleasantly surprised by this one.
 I didn’t know what to expect and was rewarded with a fruity sweetness.
 I’m not a big fan of black teas but I thoroughly enjoyed this session.
 It started with a dominant maltiness but I felt there was more beneath the surface.
 From the 3rd infusion onwards, the fruity notes became more prominent and that was really enjoyable.
 In addition to this, I even experienced a creaminess during the aftertaste of infusion 3.
-It’s a complex tea that reminds me a bit of a high quality Lapsang Souchong (especially the fruity notes).
+It’s a complex tea that reminds me of a high-quality Lapsang Souchong (especially the fruity notes).
 Overall, a good session but if I have to choose, I prefer the later infusions over the first two.